isar/hive/docs/create_adapter_manually.md

 Sometimes it might be necessary to create a custom `TypeAdapter`.
 You can do that by extending the `TypeAdapter` class.
 Make sure to specify the generic argument.

-**Important:** Test your custom `TypeAdapter` thoroughly.
+!> Test your custom `TypeAdapter` thoroughly.
 If one does not work correctly, it may corrupt your box.

 It is very easy to implement a `TypeAdapter`.
 Here is the `DataTimeAdapter` used by Hive internally: